ubiquity/ubiquibot/README.md

 - `name` is a human-readable name

-`command-settings` are setting to enable or disable a command
+`commandSettings` are setting to enable or disable a command

 - `name` is the name of the command
 - `enabled` is a `true` or `false` value to enable or disable a command

-`default-labels` are labels that are applied when an issue is created without any time or priority labels.
+`defaultLabels` are labels that are applied when an issue is created without any time or priority labels.

 `assistive-pricing` to create a new pricing label if it doesn't exist.
 Can be `true` or `false`.